-(4) The use of therapeutic medications in horseracing in the United States must place the health and welfare of the horse at the highest level of priority while achieving consistency with the uses permitted in major international horseracing jurisdictions.
-Because the various States have been unable to adopt a national uniform anti-doping and medication control program, national uniform regulations with respect to the use of, and testing for, drugs capable of affecting the results of a horse race and therapeutic medications used in horseracing, such rules, procedures, and enforcement policies should be
+(4) The use of the rapeutic medications in horseracing in the United States must place the health and welfare of the horse at the highest level of priority while achieving consistency with the uses permitted in major international horseracing jurisdictions.
+Because the various States have been unable to adopt a national uniform anti-doping and medication control program, national uniform regulations with respect to the use of, and testing for, drugs capable of affecting the results of a horse race and therapeutic medications used in horseracing, such rules, procedures, and enforcement policies should be implemented, consistent with internationally accepted best practices, by an independent anti-doping and medication control organization authorized by an act of Congress.

-- implemented, consistent with internationally accepted best practices, by an independent anti-doping and medication control organization authorized by an act of Congress. - onstrated its commitment to fair competition through legislation, oversight, funding, and by its execution of an international treaty, the UNESCO International Convention Against Doping in Sport.
-By ratifying the UNESCO Convention, the United States agreed to adopt appropriate measures consistent with the principles of the World Anti-Doping Code and to take appropriate action, including legislation, regulation, policies, or administrative practices to implement that commitment. - (6) In the context of Olympic sports, Congress has recognized the United States Anti-Doping Agency as an independent anti-doping and medication control organization possessing high-level expertise and credibility in the development and administration of an anti-doping and medication control program. - (7) Congress supports the establishment of an independent anti-doping and medication control organization to ensure the wagering public's con-
+- (5) For human sports, Congress has dem-onstrated its commitment to fair competition through legislation, oversight, funding, and by its execution of an international treaty, the UNESCO International Convention Against Doping in Sport.
+By ratifying the UNESCO Convention, the United States agreed to adopt appropriate measures con-sistent with the principles of the World Anti-Doping Code and to take appropriate action, including legis-lation, regulation, policies, or administrative prac-tices to implement that commitment. - (6) In the context of Olympic sports, Congress has recognized the United States Anti-Doping Agency as an independent anti-doping and medication control organization possessing high-level expertise and credibility in the development and administration of an anti-doping and medication control program. - (7) Congress supports the establishment of an independent anti-doping and medication control organization to ensure the wagering public's confidence in the fairness of horseracing and to strengthen and harmonize anti-doping and medication control rules and sanctions for horseracing in order to ensure fair and transparent horseraces and

-- fidence in the fairness of horseracing and to strengthen and harmonize anti-doping and medication control rules and sanctions for horseracing in order to ensure fair and transparent horseraces and to deter the commission of anti-doping and medication control rule violations. - (8) The movement of horses among the States 7 8 for the purpose of participating in covered 9 horseraces, the widespread acceptance, receipt, and 10 transmission of wagers on covered horseraces in 11 interstate commerce, and the need to ensure integ-12 rity of competition in, and wagering on, covered 13 horseraces warrant congressional action as set forth 14 in this Act.
+- to deter the commission of anti-doping and medication control rule violations. - 3 (8) The movement of horses among the States 4 for the purpose of participating in covered horse5 races, the widespread acceptance, receipt, and trans6 mission of wagers on covered horseraces in interstate 7 commerce, and the need to ensure integrity of com8 petition in, and wagering on, covered horseraces 9 warrant congressional action as set forth in this Act.

-15 SEC.
+10 SEC.
 3. DEFINITIONS.